basnetdhirajb/Musker/README.md

 - User can follow/unfollow other users
 - User can upload a profile picture
 - User can search for posts or users
+- User can view a list of followers and people they follow